mlwalters/recipe-page/README.md

-# recipe-page
+#<a href="https://carrimaxx.github.io/recipe-page/">Sample recipe page</a>
 ## One of my first responsive mini projects

-Created a simple recipe page, using BootStrap for the menu and the ingredients list but the rest were made using pure CSS.
+Used BootStrap for the menu and the ingredients list but the rest were made using pure CSS

 Credits:
-Recipe from <a href="https://www.youtube.com/watch?v=XNZfcmZk0dk">
-The Stay At Home Chef</a>
+Recipe from <a href="https://www.youtube.com/watch?v=XNZfcmZk0dk">The Stay At Home Chef</a>